Existence, uniqueness and ergodic properties for time-homogeneous It\^o-SDEs with locally integrable drifts and Sobolev diffusion coefficients

 {\bf Haesung Lee}, {\bf Gerald Trutnau} }\\

-{ {\bf Abstract.} Using elliptic regularity results for sub-Markovian $C_0$-semigrous of contractions in $L^p$-spaces, we construct for every starting point weak solutions to SDEs in $d$-dimensional Euclidean space up to their explosion times under the following conditions.
-For arbitrary but fixed $p>d$ the diffusion coefficient $A=(a_{ij})$ is supposed to be locally uniformly strictly elliptic with functions $a_{ij}\in H^{1,p}_{loc}(\R^d)$ and for the drift coefficient $\mathbf{G}=(g_1,\dots, g_d)$, we assume $g_i\in L^p_{loc}(\R^d)$.
-Subsequently, we develop non-explosion criteria which allow for linear growth, singularities of the drift coefficient inside an arbitrarily large compact set, and an interplay between the drift and the diffusion coefficient.
-Moreover, we show strict irreducibility of the solution, which by construction is a strong Markov process with continuous sample paths on a one-point compactification of $\R^d$.
-Constraining our conditions for existence further and respectively to the conditions of \cite{GyMa, Zh05, Zh11,KR, FaZh}, where pathwise unique and strong solutions are constructed up to their explosion times, we must have that both solutions coincide.
-This leads as an application to new non-explosion criteria for the solutions constructed in the mentioned papers and thereby to new pathwise uniqueness results up to infinity for It\^o-SDEs with merely locally integrable drifts and Sobolev diffusion coefficients.}\\
+{ {\bf Abstract.} Using elliptic and parabolic regularity results in $L^p$-spaces and generalized Dirichlet form theory, we construct for every starting point weak solutions to SDEs in $\mathbb{R}^d$ up to their explosion times including the following conditions.
+For arbitrary but fixed $p>d$ the diffusion coefficient $A=(a_{ij})_{1\le i,j\le d}$ is locally uniformly strictly elliptic with functions $a_{ij}\in H^{1,p}_{loc}(\mathbb{R}^d)$ and the drift coefficient $\mathbf{G}=(g_1,\dots, g_d)$ consists of functions $g_i\in L^p_{loc}(\mathbb{R}^d)$.
+The solution originates by construction from a Hunt process with continuous sample paths on the one-point compactification of $\mathbb{R}^d$ and the corresponding SDE is by a known local well-posedness result pathwise unique up to an explosion time.
+Just under the given assumptions we show irreducibility and the strong Feller property on $L^{1}(\mathbb{R}^d,m)+L^{\infty}(\mathbb{R}^d,m)$ of its transition function, and the strong Feller property on $L^{q}(\mathbb{R}^d,m)+L^{\infty}(\mathbb{R}^d,m)$, $q=\frac{dp}{d+p}\in (d/2,p/2)$, of its resolvent, which both include the classical strong Feller property.
+We present moment inequalities and classical-like non-explosion criteria for the solution which lead to pathwise uniqueness results up to infinity under presumably optimal general non-explosion conditions.
+We further present explicit conditions for recurrence and ergodicity, including existence as well as uniqueness of invariant probability measures. \\